Hong Kong to host 2022 Gay Games as LGBT acceptance in parts of Asia grows

 "That's why we need to fight."

-The games are expected to attract over 15,000 participants and provide a HKUS$1 billion (US$128.19 million) boost to the economy, according to the Hong Kong bid team's press release.
+The games are expected to attract over 15,000 participants and provide a HK$1 billion (US$128.19 million) boost to the economy, according to the Hong Kong bid team's press release.

 The team was supported by a long list of corporations including airline Cathay Pacific, financial services company Credit Suisse Hong Kong Limited and law firm Linklaters LLP.

-The city's LGBT community marked a political victory in September when an appeals court ruled that a British lesbian whose partner worked in the city should be granted a spousal visa.
+The city's lesbian, gay, bisexual and transgender community marked a political victory in September when an appeals court ruled that a British lesbian whose partner worked in the city should be granted a spousal visa.

 In mainland China, homosexuality is not illegal, although the country regarded it as a mental disorder until as recently as 2001.
 Many large cities have thriving gay scenes, but many gay individuals still face family and social pressure to marry and have children.